amartrics/data-100/assignment_1.md

 ## Stretch Goals

-One of the stretch goal associated with this assignment involved isolating the most populous county of a country and plotting it.
+One of the stretch goals associated with this assignment involved isolating the most populous county of a country and plotting it.
 In Brunei, the most highly-populated county is Brunei & Muara, which has several smaller subdivisions contained within it.
 Mapping this county and its subdivisions with ggplot() created the image below.

 ![plot_2](stretch1_plot.png)